 Commerce Boulevard was designed as a new road servicing a development project that included a commercial area, hospital, and a future residential area in Canton, Georgia.
 While planning the project, a local private developer was faced with the dilemma of expanding access for the road while still meeting environmental restrictions.
 The project required an elaborate bridge replacement, as the road was being built over an existing creek.
-However, it was also critical that the project not disturb the natural shape of the
+However, it was also critical that the project not disturb the natural shape of the land.

 To meet the specific job demands, North Georgia Concrete worked with NCSPA Member Big R Bridge to develop an efficient, yet economical, solution.
 The project team decided to utilize corrugated structural steel plate for the design.